 I have seen no inquiry into the question of how Mr. Floyd may have acquired such a counterfeit dollar.
 Counterfeiting requires big money; it requires exceptionally high-tech art and printing facilities.
 It is the sort of thing that one might be forced, under duress, to test in practice for the makers of such counterfeiting endeavors.
 I have seen no suggestion of any likelihood that George Floyd might have been actively involved in counterfeiting himself.
 So, if he did indeed pass such a bill, where did he get it?
 And why?

 The riots are supremely unfortunate and also supremely predictable.
 The George Floyd incident is only representative of abuse that African-Americans and other People of Color everywhere in the country experience every day.
 In my own observation as a political ethnographer of the Middle East – one who is nonetheless an American, born and bred, who grew up in Alaska, Vermont, and Florida – People of Color experience the greatest amount of abuse in the courtroom rather than at the hands of the police, per se.
 That is, while we hear about deaths at the hands of police – which are important and must be answered – it is nonetheless the everyday abuse at the hands of Courts that creates the greatest injustice and, thus, the greatest amount of fury and rage over time among People of Color in the United States of America.
-To my own observation as a scholar of comparative judicial politics, that is, the politics of courts and constitutionalism outside the U.S., here it appears to me that the greatest problem lies at the local level in lower courts, which are rarely reviewed in either their dockets or judicial decisions.
-That is, by contrast to some other countries that have standardized, systematic, randomized and effective annual review processes of judicial docket and decision making for every judge, executive and legislative branches at the state level in the U.S. do a supremely poor job of regulating and reviewing courts on what cases they accept de novo, and whether their decision making actually relates to statute or Constitution as written.
+To my own observation as a scholar who has published about comparative judicial politics, that is, the politics of courts and constitutionalism outside the U.S. (particularly in Israel), here it appears to me that the greatest problem lies at the local level in lower courts, which are rarely reviewed in either their dockets or judicial decisions.
+That is, by contrast to some other countries (including France, Israel, and Japan), which have standardized, systematic, randomized and effective annual review processes of judicial docket and decision making for individual judges, executive and legislative branches at the state level in the U.S. do a supremely poor job of regulating and reviewing courts on what cases they accept de novo, and whether their decision making actually relates to statute or Constitution as written.

-The idea that judges — unlike every other human political actor in the political system — can be trusted to act wisely and within statute and Constitution without any effective annual review of their dockets and decision making is highly unrealistic.
+The idea that judges — unlike every other human actor in the political system — can be trusted to act wisely and within statute and Constitution without effective annual review of their dockets and decision making is highly unrealistic.
 For some countries, it is seen as the height of irresponsibility, veritably throwing all-powerful human individuals at society like randomized swords to act without restraint.
-That is, at best it creates an environment of fear and unpredictability at the local level; at worst, it creates arbitrary rule, something one step from authoritarianism in practice.
+That is, at best it creates an environment of fear and unpredictability at the local level for at least some individual citizens; at worst, it creates arbitrary rule, something one step from authoritarianism in practice.
 By our Constitution, Law as enforced in Courts must be transparent, easy to understand, have predictable outcomes, and be applied equally to all individual citizens.
 Today, in practice, it is opaque, obfuscating, and contingent.
 Said differently, today in practice Law and Courts may be a bit more transparent and predictable if you are white, secular, and wealthy.
-If you are a Person of Color — or if you are white and either poor or religious — it is arbitrary rule and capricious par excellance.
+If you are a Person of Color — or if you are white and either poor or religious — it is arbitrary rule and capricious par excellence.

 By some reports, some lower court judges in the country believe that Common Law means that they can create law de novo in the courtroom, and that statutes passed through legitimate political processes by citizens and legislators alike are nothing more than “guidelines.”